Published on July 19, 2023

 - Current undergraduate York student.
 Applicants from diverse programs of study are encouraged.
 The Dahdaleh Institute welcomes applications from all qualified individuals, including, but not limited to women, persons with disabilities, visible minorities (racialized), Indigenous Peoples and persons of any gender identity and sexual orientation.
 York University is committed to a positive, supportive, and inclusive environment.

-- Ability and willingness to work both independently and as part of a team with researchers, students, and other team members
+- Ability to work independently and as part of a research team.

 - Cover letter

-If you have any questions, please email Ahmad Firas Khalid
+If you have any questions, please email Stephanie Gora

 You may also be interested in...